Lin Biao: Height of power and eventual downfall

-During the Second Plenary Session of the 9th Central Committee, held in Lushan from August–September 1970, Mao became uncomfortable with Lin's growing power, and began to maneuver against Lin by undermining his supporters and attacking some of Lin's suggestions at the conference.
-At the Second Plenum, Lin advocated that Chairman Mao take the position of President, which had not been filled in since the removal of Liu Shaoqi, but Mao dismissed this appeal, suspecting Lin of using it to increase his own power.
+During the second plenary session of the 9th Central Committee, held in Lushan from August to September 1970, Mao became uncomfortable with Lin's growing power in the military, and began to maneuver against Lin by undermining his supporters and attacking some of Lin's suggestions at the conference, such as the inclusion of Mao's role as a "genius" in developing Marxism–Leninism into the new state constitution.
+Lin's supporters also attacked Zhang Chunqiao, a close Mao's ally for opposing such veneration.
+At the Second Plenum, Lin advocated that Chairman Mao take up the ceremonial position of President, which had not been filled in since the removal of Liu Shaoqi, but Mao dismissed this appeal, suspecting Lin of using it to increase his own power and kick him upstairs.
 Mao did not attack Lin directly, but showed his displeasure by attacking Lin's ally, Chen Boda, who was quickly disgraced.
 Lin kept his position, but the events of the Lushan Conference revealed a growing distrust between Lin and Mao.

 Because Lin was one of the most influential figures in promoting Mao's personality cult, he began to be criticized within the Party for its excesses later in 1970.
 After 1970, some factions within the Army, and those led by Zhou Enlai and Jiang Qing, began to distance themselves from Lin.
 In order to limit Lin's growing power, Mao approved Zhou's efforts to rehabilitate a number of civilian officials who had been purged during the first years of the Cultural Revolution, and supported Zhou's efforts to improve China's relationship with the United States.